 Consider that the exemption has been part of the PEA since 1984.
 In that time, the workplace accident rates in Ontario have declined.
 Sixteen years later, in 2000, the “Pre-Start Health and Safety Review” was created, and a new line of business for engineers was created.
 Accident rates have continued to decline at about the same rate as they did before 2000.
 There is little evidence to show that the industrial exception had any significant effect on workplace safety since its inception.

 The exception creates NO barriers for licenced engineers.

 The exception creates NO barriers for licenced engineers.
-The claims that the continuation of the exception creates a barrier to licenced engineers who want to move to Ontario and continue their practice is completely unsupported.
-The kinds of work that licenced engineers do are completely unaffected by the exception.
-The claim that the exception creates barriers for licenced engineers moving from Ontario to other Provinces and Territories is also unfounded, since Canadian engineering licences are transferable, and there may be MORE work in other provinces because the work done in Ontario under the exemption must be done by licenced engineers in other Provinces or Territories.
+The claims that the continuation of the exception creates a barrier to licenced engineers who want to move to Ontario and continue their practice are completely unsupported.
+The kinds of work that licenced engineers do are unaffected by the exception.
+The claim that the exception creates barriers for licenced engineers moving from Ontario to other Provinces and Territories is also unfounded since Canadian engineering licences are transferable, and there may be MORE work in other provinces because the work done in Ontario under the exemption must be done by licenced engineers in other Provinces or Territories.

 Engineers Canada, “Engineers Canada concerned Ontario government decision will negatively impact workplace health and safety”, (online).
 2015.
 Available: https://engineerscanada.ca/news-and-events/news/engineers-canada-concerned-ontario-government-decision-will-negatively-impact-workplace-health.
 Accessed: 2018-01-10.